dsmatthew/Arvato_Customer_Segmentation/README.md

 * sklearn
 * pickle

-# magic word for producing visualizations in notebook
-%matplotlib inline

 ## Project Motivation<a name="motivation"></a>

 Arvato published data sets to find machine learning model for predicting which customers is more likely to respond to the selected campaign.